mwyvr/rid/README.md

 [1] For more information on fastrand (wyrand) see: https://github.com/wangyi-fudan/wyhash and [Go's sources for runtime/stubs.go](https://cs.opensource.google/go/go/+/master:src/runtime/stubs.go;bpv=1;bpt=1?q=fastrand&ss=go%2Fgo:src%2Fruntime%2F).

-## Major Changes
+## Change Log

-- 2022-12-28 Breaking change: `rid` has now has 10byte and 15byte branches; 10byte
+- 2022-12-28 The "10byte" branch was merged to master; the "15byte-historical"
-  branch will shortly become master; I've opted for short and simple for this package.
+  branch will be left dormant.
+No major changes are now expected to this package; updates will focus on rounding out test coverage, addressing bugs, and clean up.

 ## Contributing